-The staff at the University of Central Florida Counseling Center have a commitment to providing a safe, welcoming environment for all students regardless of their gender, gender expression, ethnicity, race, language, culture, religious beliefs, sexual orientation, national origin, age, size, physical and mental abilities, and/or socioeconomic status.
+The staff at the University of Central Florida Counseling and Psychological Services (CAPS) have a commitment to providing a safe, welcoming environment for all students regardless of their gender, gender expression, ethnicity, race, language, culture, religious beliefs, sexual orientation, national origin, age, size, physical and mental abilities, and/or socioeconomic status.

 We aim to demonstrate our view of diversity issues through our work with individual and group counseling, consultation, outreach presentations, program development, assessment, supervision, training, and research.
 In our professional roles, we stand at the intersection of diversity and mental/emotional health by recognizing the impact of diversity issues on all individuals such as discrimination, stereotypes, oppression, prejudice, acculturation, and identity development.